tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Gravitational Fields/Gravitational Fields.md

 - **A gravitational field is a region around a body which another body with mass will experience a force.**
 - **The strength of a gravitational field, g, is the force per unit mass on a small test mass placed in the field.**
 - g = F/m (F is the force acting on the small mass, m)
+## Free Fall and Newton's Second Law
+g is also described as the acceleration due to a freely falling body Prove that Nkg